denisreilly/ntp-bcp/CommentsRescorlaDiscuss.md

 ## Response
 DS: Perhaps we may write: "An if the two sources don't agree, then without external means it's impossible to know wich ...".
 This would acknowledge Eric example.
 However, it may cause other issues?

+DR: I think when we wrote "simply", we meant "without external information".
+And maybe "impossible" is overdoing it.
+How about:
+"And if the two sources don't agree, it will be difficult to know which one is correct without making use of external information".

 # Comment
 S 3.5.